Île Longue: Île Longue strategic submarine base

-Since 2006, work has been undertaken at Île Longue to prepare the base for the new M51 SLBM.
+Since 2006, work has been undertaken at Île Longue to prepare the base for the new M51 submarine-launched ballistic missile.

 Controversy

-In 2005, a controversy broke out when it was realised that this area is clearly visible from Google Earth.
-But since 2018, it is not possible anymore to view good quality satellite images of this sensitive area in most western map websites - but Russian mapping and search provider Yandex continues to provide high quality images.
+In 2005, a controversy broke out when it was realised that this area was clearly visible from Google Earth.
+Since 2018, it is no longer possible to view good quality satellite images of this sensitive area in most western map websites.
+However, Russian mapping and search provider Yandex continues to provide high quality images.
 In addition, taking pictures from the surrounding coastline is banned by the authorities.